Code-Institute-Submissions/crockpot/readme.md

 ![Wireframe - Home](static/images/readme/readme-wireframe1-home.png)

-_**Note:**_ I later decided to remove the user testimonial section from the bottom of my Home page as liked the aesthetic of the page better without it.
+_**Note:**_ I later decided to remove the user testimonial section from the bottom of my Home page as I didn't think it added value to the site and I liked the aesthetic of the page better without it.
 I also reduced the search criteria to just the recipe name and ingredients.

 #### Surface Plane
 After finishing my Balsamiq wireframes, I designed the _Crockpot_ logo and favicon using HTML5 and CSS.
 I chose “Fredoka One” for the logo font as I thought the rounded curves of the typeface matched the round features of the logo.
 I continued this theme throughout the website, opting for rounded corners and circles on buttons, icons and images.
 I didn’t want to use "Fredoka One" for the main body of text so used “Poppins” instead as it’s much easier to read.